CoopHive/alkahest-docs/alkahest-mdbook/src/Examples/Hello_World_-_Tokens_for_Strings.md

 The `constructor` is just a call to [IStatement](./../Implementations/Exchange/IStatement.md)'s constructor with specialized parameters.
 It registers the statement schema with EAS and sets the schema UID as a public parameter on the contract called `ATTESTATION_SCHEMA`.
 EAS schemas specify if attestations are revokable or not, and in this case, they are, with revocation meaning the cancelation of an unfinished deal.

 `makeStatement` is the statement's initialization function.
 Callers specify a token and amount, a demand for the counterparty, optionally an expiration time (0 if none), and optionally a refUID if the statement is fulfilling the demand of another specific existing statement.
-The role of refUID on statements will be explained in more detail when implementing [StringResultStatement](./../Implementations/Exchange/Statements/StringResultStatement.md).
 The function transfers the specified amount of the specified token from the caller to the contract, produces an on-chain attestation with EAS containing the `StatementData` passed in, and returns the bytes32 UID of the attestation.
 ### Checks

 The main thing counterparties will want to check about ERC20 payment statements is whether at least a specific amount of a specific token is deposited, with a specific demand.
 We'll implement `checkStatement` to enable this.